 This help topic provides a brief overview of P4EXP, the Helix Plugin for Windows Explorer, including its menu options and troubleshooting.
-P4EXP enables you to perform Helix Core tasks on files in the context of your file browser (for example, Windows Explorer).
-For more detailed information about Helix Core, see the full documentation set on the Documentation page of the Perforce Website.
+P4EXP enables you to perform Helix Server tasks on files in the context of your file browser (for example, Windows Explorer).
+For more detailed information about Helix Server, see the full documentation set on the Documentation page of the Perforce Website.

-Connecting to Helix Core
+Connecting to Helix Server

-In order to perform Helix Core version control actions on files in Windows Explorer, you must be connected to a Helix Versioning Engine, also referred to as Helix server, with a valid user and workspace.
+To perform Helix Server version control actions on files in Windows Explorer, you must be connected to a Helix Versioning Engine, also referred to as Helix Server, with a valid user and workspace.
 You can set these connection variables in the Windows environment, per directory with a P4CONFIG file, or a combination of both.
 (Note that P4CONFIG files will override Windows environment settings for the current working directory.)

-To set Helix Core variables in the Windows environment:
+To set Helix Server variables in the Windows environment:

 - 1. Open a command window. - 2.
-Set the individual Helix Core variables with the following commands: - Server: p4 set P4PORT=<server:port> - User: p4 set P4USER=<user_name> - Workspace: p4 set P4CLIENT=<workspace_name> - 3.
+Set the individual Helix Server variables with the following commands: - Server: p4 set P4PORT=<server:port> - User: p4 set P4USER=<user\name> - Workspace: p4 set P4CLIENT=<workspace\name> - 3.
 Open Windows Explorer and navigate to a location under the workspace root defined by the workspace named in P4CLIENT.

-To set Helix Core variables with P4CONFIG files:
+To set Helix Server variables with P4CONFIG files:

 - 1. Open a command window. - 2.
-Set the Helix Core variable for P4CONFIG with the following command: - P4CONFIG: p4 set P4CONFIG=<config_file_name> - 3.
-For each workspace root location on the local disk, create a file named <config_file_name>; inside the file add:
+Set the Helix Server variable for P4CONFIG with the following command: - P4CONFIG: p4 set P4CONFIG=<config\file\name> - For each workspace root location on the local disk, create a file named < config\file\ name>; inside the file add: